sharpjs/DependencyQueue/README.md

 ```

 To indicate that an item requires some other item to be dequeued first, call
-`AddRequires()` on the builder, passing one or more names of items on which
+`AddRequires()` on the builder, passing one or more names on which the current
-the current item will depend.
+item will depend.

 ```csharp
 builder